thibaultduponchelle/archives/problems.md

 ### KIWIROY
 - ALien::MUSCLE ExtUtils::CBuilder version 0.280226 required--this is only version 0.280225 at /home/tduponchelle/.cpanm/work/1588163506.974/Alien-MUSCLE-0.01/alienfile line 8.
-- Alien::KentSrc pngwrite.c:7:10: fatal error: png.h: No such file or directory -> Alien::PNG not installed but if libpng is installed, Alien::PNG does not install devel ? -> Needs prereq Alien::libuuid ?
+- :construction: Alien::KentSrc pngwrite.c:7:10: fatal error: png.h: No such file or directory -> Alien::PNG not installed but if libpng is installed, Alien::PNG does not install devel ? -> Needs prereq Alien::libuuid ?

 ### PEVANS
 - Alien::libtickit looking for pkg-config termkey...
 OS unsupported - unable to find GNU libtool